-This course provides basic conversational skills to beginning students who wish to understand and speak Spanish.
+Provides basic conversational skills to beginning students who wish to understand and speak Spanish.
 Topics include basic vocabulary, grammar, and expressions that are used at work and in the community.

 SPN 102 - Spanish II

 A continuation of SPN 101 with additional skills to understand and speak Spanish.
 Course content continues to cover basic conversational patterns, expressions, and grammar.